-Feasibility study for the detection of metal hangers in wire mesh boxes
+Feasibility study for detecting metal springs in mesh boxes

-Playing it safe: We carried out a feasibility study for our customer to find metal hangers in wire mesh boxes using deep learning.
+Playing it safe: We conducted a feasibility study for our customer on the detection of metal springs in mesh boxes using deep learning.

-The metal hangers are placed in mesh boxes to be hardened in an oven.
-If hangers get caught in the mesh boxes during emptying, they go through the hardening process a second time.
+The metal springs are emptied into mesh boxes to be hardened in a furnace.
+If any springs remain stuck in the mesh boxes during emptying, they undergo the hardening process again.
 This leads to a loss of quality and to additional costs, the aim is to prevent this.

 The aim of this feasibility study was to test whether the required inspection characteristics can be reliably recognized using industrial image processing.
-In the performed tests, the metal hangers were recognized with 100% accuracy, regardless of their position in the mesh box.
+In the tests carried out, the metal springs were detected 100% of the time, regardless of their position in the mesh box.

 Results of the feasibility study: